 The way to read the chart is to compare the colored entries, which represent traditional classrooms, with the transparent entries, which represent interactive classrooms.
 Closer to the diagonal line means better, and traditional courses (even when taught by otherwise stellar professors) generally aren't competitive with the interactive courses (even when taught by otherwise unremarkable professors).

 Hake's data is extremely compelling: far less learning happens in traditional classrooms.
 If you want to look for yourself, here's the formal reference: Richard R. Hake.
 Interactive-engagement versus traditional methods: A six-thousand-student survey of mechanics test data for introductory physics courses.
 American Journal of Physics, 66(1):64-74, 1998.

 If you want to watch a detailed explanation of how one (stellar) professor absorbed this lesson, I highly recommend Eric Mazur's Confessions of a Converted Lecturer.
 Yes, it's a very long video for the ADHD/YouTube Age (80 minutes!
 Are you kidding me?).
 And yes, it's a lecture, which is deliciously ironic in this context.
-But if you think you might ever need to teach somebody something (a statement that describes almost everybody), it's well worth every minute.
+But if you think you might ever need to teach somebody something (which pretty much means everybody, if you think about it), it's well worth every minute.